School of Law

 Overview

 Claire's primary research expertise lies at the intersection of human rights law and health.
-Broadly speaking, she is interested in international and European human rights law, sexual and reproductive health/rights, the law of treaties.
-Claire is currently working on States' obligations to realise the right to health in various contexts: in the face of antimicrobial resistance, during the COVID-19 pandemic, and within the European Social Charter.
+Broadly speaking, she is interested in international and European human rights law, sexual and reproductive health and rights, as well as the law of treaties.
+Claire is currently working on the human rights impact of the absence of first-trimester screening in Northern Ireland.
+She is also working on the implications of EU law developments in equality and human rights post-Brexit, in the context of Article 2 of the Windsor Framework.

-Claire has provided consultancy services to the Council of Europe regarding NGOs’ engagement with the European Committee of Social Rights.
-She has also submitted evidence to Parliament on UK’s human rights obligations to reform abortion law in Northern Ireland; and on UK’s human rights obligations to realise the right to health in its response to COVID-19.
+Claire has discussed her research on antenatal screening with the Committee for Health at the Northern Ireland Assembly and she has submitted evidence to UK Parliament on UK’s human rights obligations to reform abortion law in Northern Ireland, as well as on its obligations to realise the right to health in its response to COVID-19.
+Claire has also provided consultancy services to the Council of Europe on NGOs’ engagement with the European Committee of Social Rights.

 Claire joined Ulster University School of Law in 2022.
-Before joining the School of Law, Claire worked as a Lecturer in the University of Southampton (2014-2022); and prior to that, as a Teaching Fellow in University College London, King’s College London, and National University of Ireland Galway.
-Claire completed her LLB at Université Toulouse 1 Capitole, her LLM at National University of Ireland Galway, and her PhD at University College London.
+Before joining the School of Law, Claire worked as a Lecturer at the University of Southampton (2014-2022); and prior to that, as a Teaching Fellow at University College London, King’s College London, and the University of Galway.
+Claire completed her LLB at Université Toulouse Capitole, her LLM at University of Galway, and her PhD at University College London.